yeshua453/website/docs/controls/dragtarget.md

 ### `on_move`

 Fires when a draggable moves within this target.

-Event handler argument is also an instance of `DragTargetEvent` class.
+Event handler argument is of type [`DragTargetEvent`](/docs/reference/types/dragtargetevent).

 ### `on_will_accept`